tailwindlabs/tailwindcss/source/docs/margin.blade.md

 ### Margins

 By default Tailwind provides 19 fixed `margin` utilities and an `auto` utility.
 These utilities will also be generated for every side and axis.
-You change, add, or remove these by editing the `theme.margin` section of your Tailwind config.
-The values in this section will also control which utilities will be generated per side/axis.
+You change, add, or remove these by editing the `theme.margin` section of your `tailwind.config.js` file.

 @component('_partials.customized-config', ['key' => 'theme.margin', 'usesTheme' => true])
 - 'auto': 'auto',
   ...theme('spacing'),
-+ '28': '7rem',
++ '72': '18rem',
 + '2px': '2px',
 @endcomponent